 In accordance with the Affiliation Agreement between the University and the Foundation, the Foundation reimburses the University for services provided by University employees and University resources utilized in support of activities of the Foundation.
-In this regard, the Foundation reimbursed the University approximately \$1.5 million in compensation expenses directly related to services of University employees.
-The Foundation also provided in excess of \$6.5 million in unrestricted funds for Development and University purposes which is greater than and covers the cost of University resources utilized by the Foundation.
+In this regard, the Foundation reimbursed the University approximately \$1.3 million and \$1.5 million in compensation expenses directly related to services of University employees during fiscal years 2024 and 2023, respectively.
+The Foundation also provided in excess of \$10.1 million and \$6.5 million in general operating funds for Development and other University purposes which is greater than and covers the cost of University resources utilized by the Foundation during fiscal years 2024 and 2023, respectively.